CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 (2) - Development/README.md

 The project builds and the webapp runs successfully. **However the lack of documentation makes it impossible to  do an "exchange" and to run a complete test case**.

 # Final Conclusion
+- Issues reported in the previous review should be resolved such as on the parts Code documentation, Project documentation, Unit tests and Install & Usage Testing Procedure and Findings.
 - Serious improvements should be done in documentation.
 Information should be provided to the user about what information should be taken from where and where it should be given.
 If possible, it should be supported with visuals.
-- Issues from previous review should be resolved.

 - It should be explained why confidential information is requested, and they should not be requested if not required.
 For example, Casper private key information is requested but it is not stated why this is needed.
 It is also not disclosed which Casper account's (User or supervisor) private key information is requested.
+- It should be stated which versions of the prerequisites should be used.
 - The program gives ETH contract error.
 Nowhere is it mentioned why this problem arises and how it can be solved.
 - Continuous CORS error keeps  being thrown in the web console even while the CORS blocker was active.